telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-text-search.md

 With R3 2020 PdfViewer for Xamarin comes with text search functionality which allows users to find and highlight text inside the pdf document.

-You can take advantage of the PdfViewerToolbar bult-in search UI or search programmatically through the provided methods.
-With the built-in search UI users can easily enter text and browse through the search results withing the PdfViewer toolbar.
+You can take advantage of the PdfViewerToolbar built-in search UI or search programmatically through the provided methods.
+With the built-in search UI users can easily enter text and browse through the search results within the PdfViewer toolbar.
 In addition, there is a small toast message showing the count of the search results or a localizable message in case no results are found.

 ![](images/pdfviewer-default-textsearch.png)